-COMMAND DESCRIPTION PRIVILEGE interface port- channel <port- list=""></port-> Enables a port or a list of ports for configuration.
-13 egress set <port-list></port-list> Sets the outgoing traffic port list for a port-based VLAN.
-13 igmp- immediate- leave Enables IGMP immediate leave on the port.
+COMMAND DESCRIPTION PRIVILEGE egress set <port-list></port-list> Sets the outgoing traffic port list for a port-based VLAN.
+13 exit Exits from the interface port- channel command mode.
+13 flow-control Enables interface flow control.
+Flow control regulates transmissions to match the bandwidth of the receiving port.
+13 frame-type <all tagged></all tagged> Choose to accept both tagged and untagged incoming frames or just tagged incoming frames on a port.
+13 gvrp Enables this function to permit VLAN groups beyond the local switch.
+13 help Displays a description of the interface port-channel commands.
 13 igmp-filtering profile <name></name> Sets the IGMP filtering profile for this port.
 13 igmp-group- limited Limits the number of multicast groups.
-13 igmp-group- limited number <number></number> Sets the number of multicast groups this port is allowed to join.
-13 igmp-querier- mode <auto fixed ed ge=""></auto fixed ed> Sets the IGMP querier mode of a port.
+13 number <numbe< td="">r> Sets the number of multicast groups this port is allowed to join.13</numbe<> r> Sets the number of multicast groups this port is allowed to join.
+13 igmp-immediate- leave Enables IGMP immediate leave on the port.
+13 igmp-querier- mode <auto fixed edg e=""></auto fixed edg> Sets the IGMP querier mode of a port.
 Selects auto to treat the IGMP queries normally, fixed to always treat the port as a querier port no matter there is a query or edge to treat the port as a non-querier port which drops any IGMP queries received.
+13 inactive Disables the specified port(s) on the switch.
+13 intrusion-lock Enables intrusion lock on a port and a port cannot be connected again after you disconnected the cable.
+13 mirror Enables port mirroring in the interface.
 13

-Table 75 interface port-channel Commands (continued)
+Table 73 interface port-channel Commands (continued)